 Together we can begin the healing process and break the chain of generational trauma now.
 By becoming empowered to participate in our own healing and cultivate our own well-being, through a mindfulness practice, we can continue these processes throughout the remainder of our lives.
 Explore with us The Way of The Mindful Warrior Family.

 Why we feel it is so important to serve the family members as well as the service members themselves: Watch here.

-The Mindful Warrior Project brings mindfulness to organizations that serve veterans.
-We offer workshops for the veteran clients of these programs and for the staff.
+The Mindful Warrior Project brings mindfulness to organizations and individuals who serve veterans.
+We offer workshops for the veteran clients of these programs as well as for staff and management.

-- Our signature program is a 10 session mindfulness based course called The Way of The Mindful Warrior.
+- Our signature program is a 10-session mindfulness course called The Way of The Mindful Warrior.
 This course is specifically created for the veteran community and addresses the challenges and opportunities that are uniquely theirs.

 - Introduction to Mindfulness: 1.5 – 2 hour introduction to mindfulness for staff (clinicians, management, care givers, etc.).

-Additionally, we recognize that not all people who serve veterans are associated with an organization.
-With these compassionate people in mind we have created a workshop specifically for them.
+We recognize that not all people who serve veterans are associated with an organization and customize workshops for a wide variety of needs.
 Please see our Events page for upcoming workshops or contact us for more information.